DataDog/hiring-engineers/answers.md

 with no such luck and moved on.
 I would love to find out more about this at a later date.
 Below is a manual screen cap of the 5min interval.
 ![5_min_int](https://preview.ibb.co/h2uiWT/Screen_Shot_2018_05_20_at_10_09_20_PM.png "5min Interval Screen Cap")
 4. Bonus.
-The default anamoly setting is basic which I kept as there was not enough data to use either of the two other settings.
-The basic setting appears to try and predeict a range of values it believes is the ever adjusting norm.
+The default anomaly setting is basic which I kept as there was not enough data to use either of the two other settings.
+The basic setting appears to try and predict a range of values it believes is the ever adjusting norm.
-I notice that as values have a smaller range of values the anomoly area shrinks and even relatively small variances in values become an outlier.
-I would expect to use this agressively with cyclical and predicable workloads to identify unusual decreases/increses in values.
+I notice that as values have a smaller range of values the anomaly area shrinks and even relatively small variances in values become an outlier.
+I would expect to use this aggressively with cyclical and predicable workloads to identify unusual decreases/increases in values.

 ## Monitoring
 1. I created the monitor for my hello world metric using the UI.
 Below is the